sigasi/sigasi_insights/manual/linting.md

 more expensive to review code and to reuse code.
 In general, dead code is a form of technological debt that should be avoided.

-Sigasi Pro flags some kinds of dead code:
+Sigasi Studio flags some kinds of dead code:

 -   unused or unnecessary library and use clauses,
 -   unused declarations (signals, constants, …)